+The other information comprises the information included in the Statement of Accounts other than the financial statements, the parts of the Remuneration Report described in that report as having been audited, and my audit certificate and report.
 The Chief Financial Officer is responsible for the other information included in the Statement of Accounts.
-The other information comprises the information included in the Statement of

-Accounts other than the financial statements, the parts of the Remuneration Report described in the report as having been audited, and my audit certificate and report.
-My opinion on the financial statements does not cover the other information and I do not express any form of assurance conclusion thereon.
+My opinion on the financial statements does not cover the other information and except to the extent otherwise explicitly stated in my report, I do not express any form of assurance conclusion thereon.

-In connection with my audit of the financial statements, my responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or my knowledge obtained in the audit or otherwise appears to be materially misstated.
+My responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or my knowledge obtained in the audit or otherwise appears to be materially misstated.
+If I identify such material inconsistencies or apparent material misstatements, I am required to determine whether this gives rise to a material misstatement in the financial statements themselves.
 If, based on the work I have performed, I conclude that there is a material misstatement of this other information, I am required to report that fact.

 I have nothing to report in this regard.